-That the performance of space hasn’t changed much after expanding for billions of years suggests it is scalable.
-If space as a processing network expands like the Internet, then adding more nodes must increase supply and demand.
-Yet the network still has local limits:
+The performance of our space hasn’t changed much over time, even after expanding for billions of years, so if space isn’t nothing, it must be a scalable system.
+If our virtual space expands like the Internet, then adding nodes must increase both supply and demand, suggesting that space has local limits.
+The evidence agrees as:

 “…recent observations favor cosmological models in which there are fundamental upper bounds on both the information content and information processing rate.”
-(P. Davies, 2004) p13.
+(Paul Davies, 2004) p13.